Types of Machine Learning

 Overview

-- Supervised Learning: Uses labeled training data.
+- Supervised Learning: Uses labeled data to make predictions

-- Unsupervised Learning: Uses unlabeled training data.
+- Unsupervised Learning: Uses unlabeled data to find patterns

 Training Data